Site Overlay

 Specific Roles

-• Pediatric nurse practitioners (PNPs) may also diagnose and treat health conditions, as well as prescribe medications.
+• Pediatric nurse practitioners (PNPs) may also diagnose and treat health conditions and prescribe medications.

 • Neonatal nurses specialize in caring for newborns in intensive care units.